flatironinstitute/finufft/docs/install.rst

 ------------

 This library is fully supported for unix/linux and almost fully on Mac OSX.
-We have heard that it is difficult to compile on Windows;
-for such a machine we suggest trying within the Windows Subsystem for Linux (WSL).
+We have also heard that it can be compiled under Windows using MinGW; we also suggest trying within the Windows Subsystem for Linux (WSL).

 For the basic libraries you need